Export Shipping Documentation

 Nine times out of ten, you will need the following basic documents to complete an export sale:

-- Commercial invoice (refer to "How to Prepare a Commercial Invoice").
+- Commercial invoice ("How to Prepare a Commercial Invoice").

 - Packing list.

-- Certificate of origin (as shown and where applicable – refer to "Country of Origin Certificate").
+- Certificate of origin (as shown and where applicable – "Country of Origin Certificate").

 - Three (3) original ocean or air bills of lading, and copies.

-- Payment instrument (refer to "Factors to Consider When Choosing an Export Payment Method").
+- Payment instrument ("Factors to Consider When Choosing an Export Payment Method").
 Your delivery terms affect how and when you get paid.
 Incoterms guide you when risk passes, and how costs are allocated between seller and buyer.

 UPS, for instance, offers a variety of forms (e.g., commercial invoice, packing list, NAFTA Certificate of Origin, U.S. Certificate of Origin and Electronic Export Information) for international shipments.